Summer Mediterranean Farro Salad (Vegan)

 Instructions

 1. To make the dressing, combine all of the ingredients together and stir well.
-Give it a taste and adjust as you see fit.
+Taste and adjust as you see fit.

 2. Cook the farro.
-Bring a medium pot of water to a boil, salt the water generously, add the farro, and cook about 15 minutes until tender.
+Bring a medium pot of water to a boil, salt the water generously, add the farro, and cook for 12-15 minutes until tender.
 Drain in a fine-mesh colander.

-5. Also while the farro is still hot, add the grated veggies (zucchini and carrots) and give it all a good toss.
-Adding them to the hot farro will soften the veggies just a bit (without you having to bother with cooking them!).
+5. Also while the farro is still hot, add the grated veggies (zucchini and carrots) and toss.
+Adding them to the hot farro will soften the veggies slightly.

-8. Plate your salad on a platter or in a serving bowl.
+8. Transfer the salad to a serving bowl or platter.
 Garnish with grapes, fresh basil leaves, and pine nuts.
 Serve the remaining dressing on the side for drizzling on individual portions.

 Leave a Comment